DeeHants/pyBall/protocol.md

        D8 FB FD FB E9 CC 26 10 01 00 00 00
       |Software serial        |Chan |Mode |

-  * Software serial: The Software serial is handled slightly differently in that the entire 8 bytes is sent, little endian over 4 words.
+  * Software serial: The serial is handled slightly differently in that the entire 8 bytes is sent, little endian over 4 words.
 The example represents `1026 CCE9 FBFD FBD8`
   * Channel: The 0 based channel number
   * Mode: Set to `0x0001` when sending commands, and `0x0000` at the end.